a1ip/a1ip.github.io/about.md

 layout: page
 ---

 My name is Philippe Rigovanov.
-I am an evangelical Textus Receptus Bible christian, interested in Data Visualisation, Data Analysis, Machine Learning and Web Technologies.
+I am radical Textus Receptus Bible only christian, baptist (not calvinist), interested in Data Vizualisation, Data Analysis, Machine Learning and Web Technologies.

 You can find me here: <a href="{{ site.links.church }}" title="My Local Church">⛪</a>.